 After LVP started gaining popularity, there were still many customers who preferred the feeling of a rigid plank in their hand—something that felt closer to a true hardwood plank.
 Enter wood plastic composite (WPC) flooring.
 A waterproof vinyl plank option featuring a rigid core made of wood pulp and extruded foam, WPC flooring is light and sound absorbent, and it feels warm underfoot.
 It is generally installed with a click-locking system, eliminating the need for an adhesive.

 SPC Vinyl Plank Flooring

-Like WPC, SPC vinyl planks are also installed using a click-lock system using preformed grooves, rather than needing to be glued down.
+Like WPC, SPC vinyl planks are also installed with a click-lock system using preformed grooves rather than needing to be glued down.

 Waterproof Vinyl Plank Flooring

 Another area that can be confusing is whether vinyl plank flooring is waterproof or not.
 One of the main components, PVC, is 100 percent waterproof.
 Both WPC and SPC planks also contain plasticizers to allow some flex without splitting, and this also helps shed water.